plebbit/plebbit-js/docs/nft.md

 }

 const createNftSignature = async (nft, authorAddress, ethersJsSigner) => {
-  // use plain JSON so the user can read what he's signing const messageToSign = JSON.stringify({
+  let messageToSign = {}
   // the property names must be in this order for the signature to match
-    domainSeparator: 'plebbit-author-avatar',
-    tokenAddress: nft.address,
-    tokenId: nft.id,
+  // insert props one at a time otherwise babel/webpack will reorder messageToSign.domainSeparator = 'plebbit-author-avatar' messageToSign.tokenAddress =  nft.address
+  messageToSign.tokenId = nft.id
-    authorAddress
+  messageToSign.authorAddress = authorAddress
-  })
+  // use plain JSON so the user can read what he's signing messageToSign = JSON.stringify(messageToSign)

   // the ethers.js signer is usually gotten from metamask https://docs.ethers.io/v5/api/signer/ const signature = await ethersJsSigner.signMessage(messageToSign)